Product Updates

 Streaming Device Fragmentation_Current Device Landscape_Graphic_Brand Logos

-Current Landscape of Streaming Device Fragmentation
+The current Landscape of Streaming Device Fragmentation

-If streaming device fragmentation wasn’t concerning, viewer expectations for a better quality of experience across devices continue to rise and from a recent study done by Parks Associates, the average household uses more than four different devices at any given moment.
+If streaming device fragmentation wasn’t concerning, viewer expectations for a better quality of experience across devices continue to rise, and from a study done by Parks Associates, the average household uses more than four different devices at any given moment.
 A bad viewing experience on any one of these platforms can risk poor press, negative app reviews, and even churn to other streaming services.

 Viewer Expectations of Available Streaming Devices_Pie Chart